Pretrial

 There is no end to what may be considered in a pretrial hearing.
 It depends only upon the originality of the attorneys and the willingness of a judge to hear the argument.

-If you need a criminal defense attorney for your pretrial in Kingsville, Kleberg County, Nueces County or the surrounding areas, contact us today.
+If you need a criminal defense attorney for your pretrial hearing in South Texas, contact us today.